Last update 07-07-2025

 Types of employment contract

-Employment contracts are regulated by the Workers’ Statute (ET)(Abre en nueva ventana) .
+Employment contracts are governed by the Workers’ Statute (ET)(Abre en nueva ventana).

 • Permanent/indefinite

-• To replace workers who have the right to reserve their jobs, provided that the employment contract specifies the name of the replaced worker and the reason for the replacement ( Art.
-15.1.c)(Abre en nueva ventana) ).
+• To replace workers entitled to keep their job, provided that the employment contract states the name of the replaced worker and the reason for the replacement ( Article 15(3) ).

 Volver arriba